ahmedfgad/GeneticAlgorithmPython/docs/source/pygad_more.md

 3. Find if **GENEX** can have another value that will not cause any more duplicates.
 If so, go to step 7.
 4. If all the other values of **GENEX** will cause duplicates, then try another gene **GENEY**.
 5. Repeat steps 3 and 4 until exploring all the genes.
-6. If there is no possibility to solve the duplicates, then there is not way to solve the duplicates and we have to keep the duplicate value.
+6. If there is no way to solve the duplicates, then we have to keep the duplicate value.
 7. If a value for a gene **GENEM** is found that will not cause more duplicates, then use this value for the gene **GENEM**.
 8. Replace the value of the gene **GENE1** by the old value of the gene **GENEM**.
 This solves the duplicates.

 This is an example to solve the duplicate for the solution `[3, 4, 4, 5]`:

 1. Let's use the second gene with value 4.
 Because the space of this gene is `[3, 4]`, then the only other value we can select is 3.
-2. The first gene also have the value 3.
+2. The first gene also has the value 3.
 3. The first gene has another value 2 that will not cause more duplicates in the solution.
 Then go to step 7.
 4. Skip.
 5. Skip.